mmore500/frontiers-2021/review/reviewer-2-evaluation.md

 > I think the method is sound, though very A-Life oriented.
 >Their conclusions are supported by their results.

-We have re-worked the introduction, discussion, and conclusion to better serve non-Alife audiences.
+We are planning a full rework of the introduction, discussion, and conclusion to better serve non-Alife audiences.
-* commit TODO
+This will require several draft exchanges between the co-authors, so we will finalize those changes after returning these comments to you.

 > The occasional methodological awkwardness that comes with modelling biological cells as abstract computer programs is more than offset by the resemblance of their results to biological systems.